simjunky/Leelo/FixList.md

 5. in `DataInput.jl` all `XLSX` files get accessed using their sheet called `Tabelle1` ⇒ change to english?
 Or is there a way to say "first"?
 6. All the impact categories shit... from Dataimport to variables to constraints etc...
 7. `GHGOperationCT` is an input parameter that does not seem to have a corresponding model parameter...?
+8. `etaH` in Hydrocascades does not seem to have a corresponding model parameter...?